CarolineDelva/WebVisualizationDashboard-Latitude--HTML-CSS-BootStrap-Project/README.md

 ## Project Description

-The purpose of this project is to create a visualization dashboard website using visualizations about [weather data](Resources/cities.csv).
+The purpose of this project is to create a visualization dashboard website using [weather data](Resources/cities.csv).

 The dashboard includes the following:

-* A landing page containing with a project description and links to each visualization page
+* A landing page describing the project and linking to each visualization page.

-* Four visualization pages with a descriptive title and heading tag.
+* Four visualization pages displaying each graph and a description.

-  * The plot/visualization itself for the selected comparison.
-  * A paragraph describing the plot and its significance.
-* A "Comparisons" page that:
+* A "Comparisons" page containing the four visualizations using a bootstrap grid.

-  * Contains all of the visualizations on the same page so we can easily visually compare them.
-  * Uses a bootstrap grid for the visualizations.
-    * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
-* A "Data" page that:
-  * Displays a responsive table containing the data used in the visualizations.
+* A "Data" page of a responsive table containing [cities.csv](https://github.com/CarolineDelva/WebVisualizationDashboard-Latitute-HTML-CSS-BootStrap-Project/blob/master/Resources/cities.csv).
-    * The table must be a bootstrap table component.
-    * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
-You may use a csv-to-html table conversion tool, e.g. [ConvertCSV](http://www.convertcsv.com/csv-to-html.htm).

 The website must, at the top of every page, have a navigation menu that: